CCI-MOC/m2/docs/BMI-Installation.md

 ```

 **filesystem section**
-Tells which Filesystem to load (right now, we only support ceph)
+Tells which Filesystem to use (right now, we only support ceph)

 * id is the ceph id which has access to the pool
 * pool is the ceph pool to use for storing images